 The SAMS and the Swiss National Science Foundation, with the support of private foundations and in collaboration with the Swiss School of Public Health, award each year since 1992 a limited number of competitive individual MD-PhD grants.
 The aim of the program is to equip medical doctors interested in research with the skills necessary for a career as clinician and scientist.

 MD-PhD grants enable particularly talented young physicians to complete a doctoral research training in natural sciences, public health sciences, clinical research or biomedical ethics at a Swiss university.
 Grants can be awarded for a minimum of 2 to a maximum of 3 years.
 The synopsis (see below) gives an overview of grantees.

 Submission of applications

-Applications, written in English using the SAMS application form (will be updated), must be sent to the local MD-PhD commission at which the applicant is or intends to be matriculated as doctoral student.
+Applications, written in English using the SAMS application form, must be sent to the local MD-PhD commission at which the applicant is or intends to be matriculated as doctoral student.
 Contact details of the local commissions associated with the National Grants Program can be found here: Local MD-PhD Commissions.